epadam/Machine-Learning-Tutorial-Demo-Resources/Data_Analysis.md

 # Data Analysis

-In this guide we will give general ideas of analysis for tabular data.
-For data engineering, please check [here](Data_Engineering.md).

-For images and texts please refer to [Computer Vision](Computer_Vision.md) and [Natural Language Processing](Natural_Language_Processing.md)
+In this section we talk about tricks and tips for data analysis with machine learning

 All the nodebooks in this section: